- What is the difference between 1st and 2nd class on the Eurostar (London to Paris or Brussels)?

 - What is the Eurostar Disney Train?

-The Eurostar Disney train runs daily between London and Marne-la-Vallee.
-The train goes from London in the morning to Marne-la-Vallee, and returns in the evening to Paris.
-The train has Leisure/Standard Premier and Standard class seats available and offers a Disney pack for families with children under 7, available at the Disney Express Counter.
+The Eurostar Disney train runs daily between London/Ashford/Ebbsfleet and Marne-la-Vallee.
+The train travels in the morning to Marne-la-Vallee and returns in the evening.
+The train has Standard Premier and Standard class seats available and offers a Disney pack for families with children under 7, available at the Disney Express Counter.

 - What is the Channel Tunnel?